VoltCruelerz/OwlMarble-Magic/classes/monk/Monk.md

 #### Flurry of Healing and Harm [Updated]

 Beginning at 11th level, you can now mete out a flurry of comfort and hurt.
-When you use Flurry of Blows, you can now replace each of the unarmed strikes with a use of your Hand of Healing, without spending ki points for the healing.
+When you use Flurry of Blows, you can now replace each of the Unarmed Strikes with a use of your Hand of Healing, without spending ki points for the healing.

-In addition, when you make an unarmed strike with Flurry of Blows, you can use Hand of Harm with that strike without spending the ki point for Hand of Harm.
+In addition, when you make an Unarmed Strike with Flurry of Blows, you can use Hand of Harm with that strike without spending the ki point for Hand of Harm.
 You can still use Hand of Harm only once per turn.

 #### Hand of Ultimate Mercy [Updated]